linse/rna-toolbox/rnawolf-benchmark/rnawolf.md

-We run RNAwolf just with a bash loop:
+We run RNAwolf just with a bash loop
 ```bash
 for f in `ls data-long-mcfold/*Ref`;
 do